mieubrisse/personal-writing/inputs-not-outputs/post.md

 TODO SUBSCRIBE BUTTON

 _And my wallet?
-Contrary to every Brazilian's expectations, it was found and turned into a metro station.
+Contrary to every Brazilian's expectations, it was found and turned in to a metro station.
 When I retrieved it, not even the cash had been touched.
 Miracles do happen._

 ---